nplan-io/ml_paper_club/README.md

 ## Next meetup's paper ##

+ - [22/09/2022] NO PAPER CLUB THIS WEEK DUE TO COMPANY RETREAT

+ - [29/09/2022] VIRTUAL THIS WEEK [Webinar Meeting](https://us02web.zoom.us/j/88553741757) Gerard presents: Guy Dar, Mor Geva, Ankit Gupta, Jonathan Berant [Analyzing Transformers in Embedding Space](https://arxiv.org/pdf/1503.03585.pdf)

- - [15/09/2022] VIRTUAL THIS WEEK [Webinar Meeting](https://us02web.zoom.us/j/88553741757) Nayef presents: Jascha Sohl-Dickstein, Eric A. Weiss, Niru Maheswaranathan, Surya Ganguli [Deep Unsupervised Learning using Nonequilibrium Thermodynamics](https://arxiv.org/pdf/1503.03585.pdf)
+ - [06/10/2022] VIRTUAL THIS WEEK [Webinar Meeting](https://us02web.zoom.us/j/88553741757) Ben presents: Yang Song, Jascha Sohl-Dickstein, Diederik P. Kingma, Abhishek Kumar, Stefano Ermon, Ben Poole [Score-Based Generative Modeling through Stochastic Differential Equations](https://arxiv.org/pdf/2011.13456.pdf)

 <!-- IN-PERSON ATTENDANCE: For those who want to join in person this week.
 Please go to the reception at our office building (133 Whitechapel High St, London E1 7PT) and say you are here for a meeting with nPlan IN MEETING ROOM 4.
 IF YOU ARE ATTENDING IN PERSON PLEASE RSVP ON OUR [MEETUP PAGE](https://www.meetup.com/ML-Paper-Club/) SO WE CAN GET A HEADCOUNT FOR FOOD IN THE PAPER CLUB.